| Search our quarter-million Q&As |

 1999

-A. Your formula might be just as good as any other for a non-proprietary, Will.
+A. Your formula may be just as good as any other for a non-proprietary, Will, although some sulfuric acid is a good idea as well.
 Here in the U.S. nobody (well, virtually nobody) mixes their own chromates -- they've been proprietary since the mid 1950's.
-Sorry but I, and most of our readers, don't know the formulations for the newer generation of chromates as they are all trade secrets not public domain knowledge.
+So, sorry but the formulations for the newer generation of chromates are all trade secrets not public domain knowledge.

-We'll post references to books & published papers if anyone offers them but, sorry, we can't print actual formulations on this semi-anonymous site for fear of crowd sourcing industrial espionage.
+We'll post references to books & published papers if anyone offers them of course.
 Good luck.

 Ted Mooney, P.E.